reginaldford/sms/readme.md

 - [x] Custom memory heap size can be set from 100 kilobytes to 1 terrabyte.
 - [x] User contexts, which allow for the user to create a new context with values of all types including more contexts.
 - [x] Safe and fast internal string manipulations, with no character counting and no intermediate buffers for expression printing.
 - [x] Turing completeness.
-Store variables, run inequality tests, loops, if-statements.
-Note that, though the control flow is there, many library functions are missing.
-For now, you can use `if` for conditionals and `map` (examples below);
 - [x] Recursive function calls.
 - [x] Local variables are implemented as array indices, making them fast.
-- [x] Huge expressions can be parsed with this program.
+- [x] 'Huge' expressions can be parsed and processed with this program.
 If a collection item is too large to parse, it's because: 1) The memory available at the time of execution is too low.
-2) You are parsing more than 4.29 billion elements/characters or: 3) You are legitimately reaching the max heap size of 1 terrabyte of memory for SMS (successfully using -m 1000000).
+2) You are parsing more than 4.29 billion elements/characters into a single array or string, or: 3) You are using `-m 1000000` to provide the maximum heap size (1 terrabyte), and have used all of the memory while parsing.
-- [x] A `diff` command for taking derivatives.
+- [x] `diff` command for automatic differentiation.
 Use `diff(:(any_expression),:any_symbol)` and SMS will return the derivative of `any_expression` with respect to `any_symbol`.
 (This feature is in the repo, not in the latest release);
-- [x] A `simp` command for simplifying expressions.
+- [x] `simp` command for simplifying expressions.
 Use `simp(:(any_expression))` and SMS will return a simplified version of `any_expression` or it will return the input.
 (This feature is in the repo, not in the latest release);

 # Plans:
 - [ ] Standard libraries: file, string, array, math, matrix, net, etc.